Spikree/Spikree/README.md

 Web Developer and Mobile app developer
 --------------------------------------

-I'm a computer science student pursuing my dream to become a software engineer, I'm currently in my 6th sem of my college and I'm working as an intern and working on my personal projects
+I'm a computer science student pursuing my dream to become a software engineer, I'm currently in the 6th sem of my degree and I'm working as a software developer intern

 * 🧠  I'm learning dsa via leetcode and different frame works
 * 🤝  I'm open to collaborating on interesting projects